updated February 2011, minor revisions February 2014

 There are many successful communities in Denmark, the US and Canada.
 In the UK there are a small number of up and running projects and many more forming groups.
 Check out our links section.
 The following short video clip give perspectives of some people who live in cohousing 'Cohousing is one answer (Matthieu, Europe)'.

-There will be a total of 41 homes, plus the common house.
-They range in size from 1 to 3 bedrooms.
+There are a total of 41 homes, plus the Common House.
+They range in size from one to three bedrooms.

-We have completed the planning and design of the site and homes in conjunction with award winning architects EcoArc, who are one of the UK’s leading practices in carbon neutral design and have considerable knowledge of cohousing.
-The site is to be car free, and the houses will use cutting edge technology, including super insulation and passive solar gain, so they can be heated by a single radiator.
-All members have had input into the design through a series of workshops and consensus decision making.
+The planning and design of the site and homes was done in conjunction with award winning architects EcoArc, who are one of the UK’s leading practices in carbon neutral design and have considerable knowledge of cohousing.
+We have a car free home street, and the houses use cutting edge technology, including super insulation and passive solar gain, so they can be heated by a single radiator.
+Members have had input into the design through a series of workshops and consensus decision making.

-We are designing the homes to the PassivHaus standard, which was developed in Germany.
-We are also aiming for as many of the homes as possible to meet Code for Sustainable Homes Level Six.
-This will require a renewable energy contribution from the 220kW hydro scheme being developed by our partners Halton Lune Trust.
-These are high standards, and achieving the target will be hard, but we are committed to making Forge Bank a cutting edge example of sustainable design.
+The homes are designed to the PassivHaus standard, which was developed in Germany.
+They have also been designed to meet the UK's Code for Sustainable Homes Level Six.
+Achievement of CSH Level Six assumes a renewable energy contribution from the 220kW hydro scheme currently being developed by our partners Halton Lune Trust.
+These are high standards, and achieving the target is hard, but we are committed to making Forge Bank a cutting edge example of sustainable design.